 Narrow Down Your Options

-I know everyone in the group chat is super excited at the prospect of traveling together, but when you have too ideas in one pot, the entire process can get overwhelming.
+I know everyone in the group chat is super excited at the prospect of traveling together, but when you have too many ideas in one pot, the process can get overwhelming.
 I suggest through the initial brainstorming process, you take a vote and narrow down your options to two or three destinations.
-If a consensus about where to go has already been reached, then the same should be said for the resort of choice.
-Personally, my practice in the quoting process is to limit my recommendations for this very reason; too many options make the decision and reaching a majority vote really difficult.
+If a consensus has been reached, fantastic!
+Once I create your group proposal, I limit my recommendations to 2 or 3 destinations, no more than 3 resorts per destination.
+Otherwise, too many options make the decision overly difficult.

 Keep the Group Together